Why Is There Oil in My VVT Solenoid Connector? Causes & Solutions

 Rough idling

 Another essential function of the VVT solenoid is to supply more power when it detects your vehicle is working harder than usual or has reached a higher RPM.
-For example, when the VVT detects your car’s load has increased or you’re going uphill, the VVT automatically activates, providing more power for your vehicle.
+For example, when the VVT detects that your car’s load has increased or you’re going uphill, it automatically activates, providing more power for your vehicle.

-If, however, the VVT solenoid is defective or ocv is unable to produce enough oil pressure, your car will idle roughly since it can’t generate the power needed to do such a job.
+If, however, the VVT solenoid is defective or the oil pressure is insufficient, your car will idle roughly because it can’t generate the power needed to perform such a task.
 While a faulty VVT can result in rough idling, several other components can also be responsible.

 Poor engine performance

-The VVT tends to save fuel and increase engine power depending on the position of the camshaft.
-However, if the VVT oil control valve is failing, engine performance may reduce since the VVT solenoid may not be able to generate enough power needed by your engine.
+The VVT tends to save fuel and increase engine power depending on the camshaft position.
+However, if the VVT oil control valve is failing, engine performance may be reduced because the VVT solenoid may not be able to generate enough power for your engine.

 When this happens, you will find it difficult to maintain high speeds, drive uphill, and even experience hard acceleration.